Van Stockum dust

-In general relativity, the van Stockum dust is an exact solution of the Einstein field equations in which the gravitational field is generated by dust rotating about an axis of cylindrical symmetry.
+In general relativity, the van Stockum dust or the Lanczos–van Stockum dust is an exact solution of the Einstein field equations where the gravitational field is generated by dust rotating about an axis of cylindrical symmetry.
 Since the density of the dust is increasing with distance from this axis, the solution is rather artificial, but as one of the simplest known solutions in general relativity, it stands as a pedagogically important example.

-This solution is named after Willem Jacob van Stockum, who rediscovered it in 1937 independently of a much earlier discovery by Cornelius Lanczos in 1924.
-It is currently recommended that the solution be referred to as the Lanczos–van Stockum dust.
+This solution is named after Willem Jacob van Stockum, who rediscovered it in 1938 independently of a much earlier discovery by Cornelius Lanczos in 1924.

 Derivation

 One way of obtaining this solution is to look for a cylindrically symmetric perfect fluid solution in which the fluid exhibits rigid rotation.
 That is, we demand that the world lines of the fluid particles form a timelike congruence having nonzero vorticity but vanishing expansion and shear.
-(In fact, since dust particles feel no forces, this will turn out to be a timelike geodesic congruence, but we won't need to assume this in advance.)
+(In fact, since dust particles feel no forces, this will turn out to be a timelike geodesic congruence, but this needs not be assumed in advance.)

-A simple Ansatz corresponding to this demand is expressed by the following frame field, which contains two undetermined functions of $r$:
+A simple ansatz corresponding to this demand is expressed by the following frame field, which contains two undetermined functions of $r$: